Pizza as a political platform? In the District’s political climate, it’s more likely than you think.

 “It’s a fantastic way to take a weekly rotating special and sort of latch onto a larger theme that’s happening in the world,” McCormick said.
 “And to make pizza a little bit of a political platform; which I think is kind of amazing.”

-Since Gresser founded Pizzeria Paradiso in 1991, the restaurant chain has swelled with success, in Spring Valley this past December.
+Since Gresser founded Pizzeria Paradiso in 1991, the restaurant chain has swelled with success, having added its fifth location in Spring Valley this past December.
 As a female business owner in a male-dominated trade, Gresser sees it as her duty to bring women in positions of power to the forefront of the political conversation.

 “I think it’s important to highlight women in leadership,” Gresser said, underscoring her restaurant’s physical proximity to the government.
 “It just makes sense.”